mvboven/cmv-vaccination/README.md

 # Introduction

- In this document we provide an overview of parameter inference with the cytomegalovirus transmission model.
+ In this document I provide an overview of parameter inference with a cytomegalovirus transmission model.
 The analyses are based on earlier analyses (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005719>), but with the following extensions.

 - First, estimation of reactivation rates in females and males is now based on cubic splines (using code by Milad Kharratzadeh; see <https://mc-stan.org/users/documentation/case-studies/splines_in_stan.html>).

-- Second, our new more flexible transmission model allows for multiple re-infection and reactivation events during a person's lifetime.
+- Second, the new flexible transmission model allows for multiple re-infection and reactivation events during a person's lifetime.

-- Third, we include data from a birth prevalence study and extended the model to estimate the probability of congenital transmission.
+- Third, I include data from a birth prevalence study and extended the model to estimate the probability of congenital transmission.

 # Data